 Step 10.
 Adjust your bids based on your specific business targets.
 If you had selected automated bidding, move directly to ‘save’ after skipping this step.

 For a new ad within a specified ad group, click on ‘New ad’, enter the description for your ad, click ‘done’ and then ‘save and continue’.

 Tip: Check out this More Detailed youtube Video on How to Create Dynamic Search Ads.

 How about the AdNabu route, if all this seems too complex?
 For assistance with Google Ads campaigns, including Dynamic Search Ads, eCommerce companies come to AdNabu.

 While keeping expenses at a minimum, AdNabu can optimize search engine campaigns to achieve all of your objectives, be it CTR or sales-boosting.
 All you need is to take five minutes, sign up on AdNabu and create your campaigns in a jiffy.

-Best Practices on Dynamic Search Ads in Google Ads for eCommerce
+Best Practices on Dynamic Search Ads in Google Ads